(This page contains affiliate links. Read my full disclosure.)

 When it comes to making a duffle bag cake there some important tips that you should be made aware of early in the process.
 As will anything that you do, the more that you do something or work at something, the better you get.
 The first time that I made a handbag cake, which is very similar to making a duffle bag cake, it was a struggle throughout the whole process.

-With that being said, I’m going to show you all over the necessary tips to successfully make a realistic duffle bag cake.
+With that being said, I’m going to show you how to make a Duffle Bag Cake including all of the necessary tips to make this job easy.
 These tips can be used for creating any handbag cake as well.

 To get started, here’s a list of helpful tools that will make this process easy.